 - UV protection is not just for adults, make sure your children’s eyes are protected too!
 UV damage is a cumulative effect through years and years of exposure, start protecting their eyes as early as possible.

 - Even if your contact lenses protect against UV it is still a good idea to wear sunglasses as it will protect your eyes from the conditions that affect the front of your eye, such as pingueculae and pterygia.

-- Have your eyes tested regularly, your optometrist will assess your eye health and look for any signs of UV damage, book your eye test here.
+- Have your eyes tested regularly, your optometrist will assess your eye health and look for any signs of UV damage, book your eye test online today!

 Enjoy the lovely British summer (finger-crossed we get one like last year!), but be safe and make sure your eyes and skin are protected from harmful UV rays.
 Pop in to Chakshu London opticians, located near Camden Town, Regent’s Park and Primrose Hill and let our knowledgeable staff talk you through your options in more detail and check out our fantastic range of handcrafted sunglasses.